Miguel Mora (journalist)

 Miguel de los Ángeles Mora Barberena (born August 20, 1965) is a Nicaraguan journalist and political candidate.
 With his wife Verónica Chávez, he founded cable news channel 100% Noticias.
+In June 2021, Mora was arrested in a wave of detentions of opposition figures and other civic leaders, including seven aspiring opposition candidates for president in the 2021 Nicaraguan general election.

 Biography

 Miguel de los Ángeles Mora Barberena was born on August 20, 1965, in the Quinta Nina neighborhood in Managua.
 He grew up in poverty, with his parents working washing clothes, preparing food and serving as street vendors.
 His grandfather's love of radio journalism inspired Mora's interest in the field and he pursued his education on a scholarship to the Instituto Loyola.

 Mora participated in the National Literacy Crusade and worked harvesting coffee before becoming a military reservist in 1982.
 In 1984 he enlisted in military service which he continued until 1986.

 In 1989, Mora began studying journalism at the Central American University (UCA) and in 1991 he began an internship in television.
 In October 1995, he struck out with his new venture, 100% Noticias, asking then-president Violeta Barrios de Chamorro for a 15-minute slot on the state-run Channel 6 to do his newscast.

 In the years that followed, across four different presidential administrations, 100% Noticias functioned as an independent outlet and was often sought out by the party that was out of power as a platform.
-In a 2019 interview, Mora described their journalistic philosophy: “When [the Sandinista National Liberation Front] were opposition and liberalism was declaring Sandinismo a dangerous ideology and Sandinistas were third class citizens, 100% Noticias gave coverage to the FSLN in opposition.
+In a 2019 interview, Mora described their journalistic philosophy: "When [the Sandinista National Liberation Front] were opposition and liberalism was declaring Sandinismo a dangerous ideology and Sandinistas were third class citizens, 100% Noticias gave coverage to the FSLN in opposition.
 When Alemán left office and there was persecution from Enrique Bolaños government and the PLC's liberalism goes through the same, with good reason or not, we gave liberalism an opportunity on our station.
 And when the FSLN returns to power, we maintained a balanced editorial line."